YahooArchive/express-yui/README.md

  * expose yui config and seed files per request
  * provide basic configurations for cdn, debug, and other common conditions in yui
- * provide middleware to server `static` assets from origin server, including combo capabilities built-in.
+ * provide middleware to serve `static` assets from origin server, including combo capabilities built-in.
  * provide middleware to `expose` the app state and the yui config into the view engine to be used in the templates to boot YUI and the app in the client side.